A "Blue moon" is an occasion of no organic significance, generated by the correspondence between lunar Earth-orbit and a modern calendar.

 The non-phenomenon occurs about 7 times every 19 years "once in a blue moon."

-Two folks who were new friends of mine in Kilkenny Ireland were shooting pool at Syd's pub.
+Two folks, new friends of mine in Kilkenny Ireland, were shooting pool at Syd's pub.

 It was a "blue moon," the second full moon in the month.

 Syd's pool room is a small, mildly lighted space up a few steps beyond the toilets and cigarette machine at the back of the establishment.